As a breastfeeding mom, there are things you shouldn’t do, take or apply on your skin – especially using retinol while breastfeeding.

 Although the risk of transferring to breast milk is low, however, it’s best to avoid retinol containing products when nursing your baby.
-No studies have gone to actually determine conclusively their safety for a mother who was breastfeeding.
-However, there are healthier options that can be used, instead of retinol while breastfeeding.
+No studies have gone to actually determine their safety for a mother who was breastfeeding.
+However, there are healthier options that can be used, instead of retinol.

 3. Essential oils

 Essential oils are highly concentrated substances extracted from plants.
 It is therapeutic, good for your skin when moderately used.
-As long as you are careful, there are a variety of essential oils you can continue to use while pregnant.
+However, higher doses are detrimental to your baby’s safety.
+Therefore, use with caution, if required while pregnant.

 4. Chemical sunscreens

-Getting sunbathe isn’t a bad idea!
 When you need a safer sunscreens pick an all-natural option that does not penetrate the skin.
-A mineral-based sunscreen with zinc becomes a safer alternative ingredient because it provides a physical barrier against the sun.
+A mineral-based sunscreen with zinc is a safer alternative ingredient because it provides a physical barrier against the sun.

 Skincare Tips While Breastfeeding